gitbucket/gitbucket/README.md

 To upgrade GitBucket, only replace gitbucket.war after stop GitBucket.
 All GitBucket data is stored in HOME/.gitbucket.
 So if you want to back up GitBucket data, copy this directory to the other disk.

-For Installation on Mac or Windows Server with IIS see [Wiki](https://github.com/gitbucket/gitbucket/wiki).
+About installation on Mac or Windows Server (with IIS), configuration of Apache or Nginx and also integration with other tools or services such as Jenkins or Slack, see [Wiki](https://github.com/gitbucket/gitbucket/wiki).

 Plug-ins
 --------